GatherSpot/prd/template/9-design.md

 **Chat message:**

-Purpose: Allow for participants and organizers to communicate through a dedicated chat channel In the case of a message sent by user $uid in the chat of the event with id EventID Each message is stored in its own document in a collection "chatMessages/$eventID/messages"
+Purpose: Allow for participants and organizers to communicate through a dedicated chat channel.
+In the case of a message sent by user with id "uid" in the chat of the event with id "eventID", it will be stored in its own document in a collection "chatMessages/eventID/messages/id".

-Fields: message, senderID(takes value $uid), timestamp
+Fields: message, senderID(takes value uid), timestamp

 **How is it shared/copied/cached?**